-Back in the day, server–side rendering was a standard, but one that fell short to the needs of single–page applications.
+Back in the day, server-side rendering was a standard, but one that fell short of the needs of single-page applications.
 Rendering the components every time the user interacted with the page made it a rather bothersome experience.

 That’s what Facebook thought as well.
 Hence, the creation of React.

 React’s main strength lies in Virtual DOM, a virtual representation of the Document Object Layout that keeps all the changes implemented in the UI in its memory until it finds the least expensive way to update and render the real DOM.
-This render method, called reconciliation, lowers the overall number of necessary updates, leading to better, faster performance of even the most complex applications.
+This render method, called reconciliation, lowers the overall number of necessary updates, leading to better, the faster performance of even the most complex applications.

 3. Reusable Components For Lightning–Fast Development